orbitalwitness/tech-task/README.md

 ## User Story
 **AS A** user of the app you create
-**I WANT** to browse through a list of Land registry titles **SO THAT** I can efficiently look through the details of each title and favourite them
+**I WANT** to browse through a list of Land registry titles **SO THAT** I can efficiently look through the details of each title

 # Instructions
 To complete the task you need to create an app based on [these wireframes](https://github.com/orbitalwitness/tech-test/tree/main/wireframes).